hardikOG/veritas/README.md

 make migrate
 ```

-This runs `alembic upgrade head` inside the `api` container, applying all pending
+This applies all pending migrations inside the API container, including enabling the `pgvector` extension on first startup.

-migrations (including enabling the `vector` Postgres extension on first run).
+---

 ## Tests